 - i.
-Ameliorate the visual impacts of large bulky buildings. - ii.
+Ameliorate the visual impacts of large bulky building. - ii.
 Give the visual impression of a small coastal settlement nestled within nature. - iii.
 Create a visually pleasing entry to Hastings Point that represents it as a small coastal settlement nestled within nature.

 - Prior to any alterations and additions, removal or addition of vegetation, new buildings and public domain improvements plans with photomontages must be submitted to council to demonstrate how this view may be impacted upon and measures to mitigate impacts. - 2.
-Front setback landscaping is to result in mature vegetation trees and a bushy and green appearance to the street resulting in buildings being dominated by vegetation; refer to 'C' in the Control Diagram. - 3.
-Carparks are to be setback from the street front to allow for a generous landscaped area; refer to 'A' in Control Diagram. - 4.
-Commercial frontages must address the view corridor with active frontages; refer to 'B' in Control Diagram.
-Large areas of bitumen and concrete and solid walls are not permitted.
+Front setback landscaping is to result in mature vegetation, trees and a bushy and green appearance to the street resulting in buildings being dominated by vegetation.
+Refer C.

+- 3. Carparks are to be setback from the street front to allow for a generous landscaped area.
+Refer A. - 4.
+Commercial frontages must address the view corridor with active frontages Refer B. Large areas of bitumen and concrete and solid walls are not permitted.
 With any redesign of the service station it is to provide commercial building shop fronts along the street with parking behind to create a small main street arrangement. - 5.
 Simplify the visual qualities of the road by redesigning large and unsightly signage, undergrounding power lines and repositioning urban facilities such as garbage bins to be less visually obtrusive.

-Figure 5.25 View for photomontage - Northern Entry
+View for photomontage - Northern Entry

-Figure 5.26 View for photomontage - Northern Entry
+View for photomontage - Northern Entry

-5.10 Young Street
+4.5.10 YOUNG STREET

-This view is taken looking west down Young Street.
+This view is taken looking west down creek Street.

 This view provides visual connection with the surrounding natural landscape from the Tweed Coast Road.
 The view widens out as it recedes into the distance.